Kvernhaug/Assignment1/README.md

 ## Create a Dynamic Webpage using JS

 Project by Andreas Kvernhaug.

-No special comments.
-Website is in dark mode because dark mode is king!
+Website is in dark mode with cool orange highlights because dark mode is king!